SmartYouTubeTV/smartyoutubetv.github.io/_includes/main_en.md

 #### What to Choose?
 The **Stable** version is intended for the general users.
 Please, try it in the first place.
-Immediately after start of the **Stable** version you will see four different launchers: 1080 Main, 1080 Alt, 4K Main and 4K Alt.
-They may have different performance depending on the device.
-Try launchers one by one until you find best one.
-Also, 4K launchers supports QHD and UHD playback.
+Immediately after start of the **Stable** version you will see four different launchers: Pro Main, Pro Alt, Lite Main and Lite Alt.
+Both Pro launchers support AFR and 60fps.
+Lite launchers don't have such features but may open videos quickly.
+I suggest to try all launchers one by one until you find best one.

 **YouTube Kids** version is the video service for early childhood education.
 [More info](https://kids.youtube.com)